 A sales operations manager is your resident sales technology expert and a master of efficiency.
-While a sales operations manager might have many roles (and those roles continue to expand), at its core, the job can be summarized as:
+While a sales operations manager might have many roles (which roles continue to expand), at its core, the duties can be summarized as:

-Let’s examine each of those roles to see how sales operations managers can add tremendous value.
+Let’s examine each of those to see how sales operations managers can add tremendous value.

-There are as many ways to use CRM as there are companies.
-A great sales operations manager can be key to a successful CRM implementation.
-They can also ensure that CRM continues to work for (not against) sales.
-A sales operations manager might typically manage lead lists, ensure that fields are updated correctly, seek and destroy duplicate leads, manage custom fields, manage API calls, handle lead assignment rules and more.
+There are thousands of ways to leverage CRM systems, and every company can do it differently.
+A great sales operations manager is the key to a successful CRM implementation.
+They can also ensure that CRM continues to work optimally for sales as time goes on.
+A sales operations manager might manage lead lists, ensure that fields are updated correctly, find and delete duplicate leads, manage custom fields, manage the API, handle lead assignment rules, automation, and more.

-There are a lot of ways to improve efficiency.
-In fact, nearly every week I discover a new technology that can potentially make our sales team more effective.
-Sales acceleration tools that help reps connect with more prospects, automatically log data in CRM, route inbound callers to the right reps, prioritize sales leads, leverage email templates, predict which companies reps should target and much more.
-But different tools will suit different organizations.
-Sales operations managers can add a ton of value by evaluating which solutions can offer the most value, and work well together.
-Then they can cobble together a sales technology stack that’s right for your business.
+There are many, many ways to improve sales team efficiency.
+Sales acceleration tools can help reps connect with more prospects, automatically log data in CRM, route inbound callers to the right reps, prioritize sales leads, leverage email templates, and predict which companies to target.
+But, different tools will suit different organizations.
+Sales operations managers can add value by evaluating and implementing the solutions can offer solve problems and work well together.
+They can develop and manage a sales technology stack that’s right for your business.

-One of the most important ways that sales operations managers add value is by setting up the right dashboards for an organization.
-Different companies care about different metrics.
-So sales operations managers can ensure that there are reports and dashboards in place that provide sales leaders with the ability to make informed coaching decisions and revenue predictions.
+Sales operations managers contribute a significant amount of value by creating the right dashboards for your organization.
+Different companies need and care about different metrics.
+Therefore, sales operations managers can ensure that the right reports and dashboards are in place to provide sales leaders with the ability to make informed decisions.
 Sales operations managers can help leaders visualize data from Salesforce, marketing automation tools and other platforms to fit their company’s individual needs.